White Sox vs. Rockies Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has 113 hits with 27 doubles, three triples, 14 home runs and 19 walks.
+- Ezequiel Tovar has collected 113 hits with 27 doubles, three triples, 14 home runs and 21 walks.
 He has driven in 56 runs with seven stolen bases.

 Tovar Recent Games